Arindam430/Ad_Hoc_Insights_SQL/README.md

 #### <ins>fact_sales_monthly</ins>

 Tracks monthly sales of each product.
-- 📅 `date:` The month in which the sale occurred (fiscal years 2020 & 2021).
+- 📅 `date`: The month in which the sale occurred (fiscal years 2020 & 2021).
-- 🛒 `customer_code:` Unique identifier for the customer who purchased the product.
+- 🛒 `customer_code`: Unique identifier for the customer who purchased the product.
-- 📦 `product_code:` Unique identifier for the sold product.
+- 📦 `product_code`: Unique identifier for the sold product.
-- 📊 `sold_quantity:` Number of units sold.
+- 📊 `sold_quantity`: Number of units sold.

 #### <ins>fact_gross_price</ins>

 Holds pricing data for each product.
-- 📆 `fiscal_year:` The fiscal year for which the gross price is recorded.
+- 📆 `fiscal_year`: The fiscal year for which the gross price is recorded.
-- 💰 `gross_price:` The initial selling price of a product before any deductions.
+- 💰 `gross_price`: The initial selling price of a product before any deductions.

 #### <ins>fact_manufacturing_cost</ins>

 Tracks production costs per product.
-- 📆 `cost_year:` Fiscal year in which the product was manufactured.
+- 📆 `cost_year`: Fiscal year in which the product was manufactured.
-- 🏭 `manufacturing_cost:` The total production cost incurred, including raw materials, labor, and overhead expenses.
+- 🏭 `manufacturing_cost`: The total production cost incurred, including raw materials, labor, and overhead expenses.

 #### <ins>fact_pre_invoice_deductions</ins>

 Contains discounts applied before invoicing.
-- 🛍️ `customer_code:` The customer receiving the discount.
+- 🛍️ `customer_code`: The customer receiving the discount.
-- 📅 `fiscal_year:` The fiscal year for the discount.
+- 📅 `fiscal_year`: The fiscal year for the discount.
-- 🔻 `pre_invoice_discount_pct:` Percentage discount applied before invoice generation.
+- 🔻 `pre_invoice_discount_pct`: Percentage discount applied before invoice generation.

 ## 🗂️ Data Model
 To enhance my analysis, I designed the following data model, integrating the dim_date table to link sales data with time-based insights: